rajeshpeetla/teslting-demo/README.md

-# hello this is testing demo using jenkins to ec2 deploy
+# hello this is testing